cotes2020/jekyll-theme-chirpy/_posts/Lab/CloudCTF/2021-01-24-CloudGoat.md

 # ------------- 3. enumerate Inline Policies and Managed Policies of IAM user "Raynor"
-# When evaulating security of an IAM identity (users, groups of users, or roles), enumerating policies and permissions is an essential step.
+# When evaluating security of an IAM identity (users, groups of users, or roles), enumerating policies and permissions is an essential step.

 # analyzes Raynor's privileges
 # got the policyARN